Read time: 3 minutes

 What is MySql?

-MySql is a big data ecosystem and also is the most popular database which is effective regardless of industry.
-When it comes to brilliant interface and syntax, MySql is named globally among other query languages and database.
+MySql is a big data ecosystem and is also the most popular database, which is effective regardless of industry.
+When it comes to brilliant interface and syntax, MySql is named globally among other query languages and databases.
 Using MySql, one can immediately build fast, powerful, and secure data storage systems.
-MySql is widely used due to its speed, reliability, ease of use, and wide compatibility.
+MySQL is widely used due to its speed, reliability, ease of use, and wide compatibility.

 What is happening in MySQL InnoDB?

-We all know very well that InnoDB has made advancements in every aspect, but the problem is why InnoDB stores all databases in one file i.e. ibdata1 by default.
-The answer is it maps the location of the data in the file by individual index files for tables.
+We all know very well that InnoDB has made advancements in every aspect, but the problem is why InnoDB stores all databases in one file, i.e., ibdata1, by default.
+The answer is that it maps the location of the data in the file by individual index files for tables.
 But why does it mix all data in one file?
 And more importantly, why does it mix the data of all databases on the server?

-Ibdata1 is the system tablespace used for InnoDB where all data are stored in the form of table with Table data pages and table index pages.
+Ibdata1 is the system tablespace used for InnoDB, where all data are stored in the form of a table with Table data pages and table index pages.
 InnoDB table data might be missing due to the following reasons;

 • Accidental deletion of data